-The School District contributes to the SERS Health Care Fund, administered by SERS for non-certificated retirees and their beneficiaries.
+The District contributes to the SERS Health Care Fund, administered by SERS for non-certificated retirees and their beneficiaries.
 For GASB 75 purposes, this plan is considered a cost-sharing other postemployment benefit (OPEB) plan.
 SERS' Health Care Plan provides healthcare benefits to eligible individuals receiving retirement, disability, and survivor benefits, and to their eligible dependents.
 Members who retire after June 1, 1986, need 10 years of service credit, exclusive of most types of purchased credit, to qualify to participate in SERS' health care coverage.
+The following types of credit purchased after January 29, 1981 do not count toward health care coverage eligibility: military, federal, out-of-state, municipal, private school, exempted, and early retirement incentive credit.
 In addition to age and service retirees, disability benefit recipients and beneficiaries who are receiving monthly benefits due to the death of a member or retiree, are eligible for SERS' health care coverage.
 Most retirees and dependents choosing SERS' health care coverage are over the age of 65 and therefore enrolled in a fully insured Medicare Advantage plan; however, SERS maintains a traditional, self-insured preferred provider organization for its non-Medicare retiree population.
 For both groups, SERS offers a self-insured prescription drug program.
 Health care is a benefit that is permitted, not mandated, by statute.
 The financial report of the Plan is included in the SERS Annual Comprehensive Financial Report which can be obtained on SERS' website at www.ohsers.org under Employers/Audit Resources.